Florists NAICS 459310

 The average florist operates out of a single location, employs about 5 workers, and generates about $525,000 annually.

-- The industry is highly fragmented; the top 50 firms account for less than 10% of industry sales.
+- The industry has become more concentrated; the top 50 firms account for approximately 40% of industry sales.

-- Most companies are small, independent operators.
+- Many companies are small, independent operators.
 Some companies own multiple stores, but generally operate within a limited geographical market.

 - Large floral networks, such as FTD, have national and international operations.